 Are API requests rate limited?

-Yes, Zencoder limits how many times you can call a particular method inside a give timeframe.
+Yes, Zencoder limits how many times you can call a particular method inside a given timeframe.
 Limits are tracked on a per-method (resource) basis (meaning that, for example,

 POST requests are tracked separately), with the exception of progress requests, which are tracked per-output.
 For example, calls to get job and output info all count towards the same limit, while calls for output progress are tracked separately per output.